kalkuteminal/Animation-DNA/06-Tutorials.md

 - import code `import hello`

 The best option to setup path for your scripts and run them in Maya is using [wrapper](02-codex-dna#running-maya-and-nuke-with-wrappers).
 In this tutorials we will run code from Script Editor only.

+#### Coding with google
+Probably, all basic task you need to solve somebody already did.
+Now days you can start to write your code